-We are delighted to welcome you back to the museum, and have taken the necessary measures to ensure that everyone’s visit is as safe as possible.
+We have taken the necessary measures to ensure that everyone’s visit is as safe as possible.
 Read on for all you need to know about your visit to The Mesdag Collection while the measures to reduce the spread of coronavirus are in place.

 If you have (mild) symptoms such as shortness of breath, fever or a sore throat shortly before your planned visit, stay at home.
 You can switch your ticket to another day free of charge.
 If you have symptoms and visit the museum anyway, you will be refused entry.